projectcalico/calico/getting-started/windows-calico/install.md

 ### How to

 Because the Kubernetes and {{site.prodname}} control components do not yet run on Windows, a hybrid Linux/Windows cluster is required.
-First you create a Linux cluster for {{site.prodname}} components, then you add Windows nodes to the Linux cluster.
+First you create a Linux cluster for {{site.prodname}} components, then you join Windows nodes to the Linux cluster.

 **Kubernetes**
 - [Create a Linux cluster](#create-a-linux-cluster)